pandeysoni/pandeysoni.github.io/_posts/2016-05-04-CRUD-operations-in-node.js-application-(expresss=framework)-using-mongodb.md

 npm install -g express-generator
 ```

 Great.
-Now we’ve got Express & the generator installed as a global command on our system.
+Now we've got Express & the generator installed as a global command on our system.
 Use below command to create express basic structure:

 ```js
 express nodeapp